Besov-ish spaces through atomic decomposition: Abstract

 \section{Abstract}

 We use the method of atomic decomposition to build new families of function spaces, similar to Besov spaces, in measure spaces with grids, a very mild assumption.
-Besov spaces with low regularity are considered in measure spaces with good grids, and results on multipliers and left compositions are obtained.
+Besov spaces with low regularity are considered in measure spaces with good grids, and we obtain results on multipliers and left compositions in this setting.